 Specifically, you write 65 GB on the 480GB capacity per day and every day for five years before its endurance runs out.
 If you write less per day — and most of us indeed write significantly less — the drive will last even longer.
 It’s safe to say; the 480GB BX500 can last for tens of years on average use.
 The latest 960GB version has double the endurance.

-The BX500 uses the same Micron Storage Executive software with other Crucial drives.
-You can use the software to keep tap of its status as well as customizing its features, including Over-provisioning.
+The BX500 uses the same Micron Storage Executive software as other Crucial drives.
+You can use the software to keep tap of its status and customize its features, including Over-provisioning.

-To make it easier for upgrades, the Crucial BX500 includes a re-branded, stripped-down Acronis True Image as its cloning software.
+The Crucial BX500 includes a re-branded, stripped-down Acronis True Image as its cloning software to make it easier for upgrades.
 While this software works, personally, though, I’d recommend the free version of Macrium Reflect.

-In the copy (sequential) test, it did quite well, averaging some 469MB/s and almost 530MB/s, respectively.
-When I made it do both wirings and reading at the same time, the drive now registered just some 230MB/s.
+The drive did pretty well in the copy (sequential) test, averaging 469MB/s and almost 530MB/s, respectively.
+When I made it do both wirings and reading simultaneously, the drive now registered just some 230MB/s.
 In the random access test, the BX500’s low specs showed.
 The SSD landed below the average.

-In all, the BX500 is so much faster than any regular hard drives that the difference between its performance and other SATA SSDs’ is insignificant, especially for first-time users.
+In all, the BX500 is so much faster than any regular hard drive that the difference between its performance and other SATA SSDs’ is insignificant, especially for first-time users.